All Episodes

 dave rubin

-Well, hot damn, I don't trust you, lady, and that's why we did a little research here.
+And that's why we did a little research here.

-80% she said 80% of the most violent crimes, white supremacists.
+She said 80% of the most violent crimes, white supremacists.

 That seemed a bit much to me.

-Uh, while white supremacists are indeed responsible for some extremist violence, the data does not support the broader claim that they commit 80% of the most violent crimes overall.
+While white supremacists are indeed responsible for some extremist violence, the data does not support the broader claim that they commit 80% of the most violent crimes overall.

-A Reuters' summary of ADL data shows that in 2022, over 80% of extremist-related murders were committed by white supremacists, but that refers strictly to extremist murders, not all violent crime in the US.
+A Reuters summary of ADL data shows that in 2022, over 80% of extremist-related murders were committed by white supremacists, but that refers strictly to extremist murders, not all violent crime in the U.S. House documents, another source indicates that in 2019, 78% of domestic extremist killings were by white supremacists within the subset of right-wing extremist violence.

-We I don't have to read the rest.
+I don't have to read the rest.

-The point is, if you look at it in a very, very narrow lens, something she said there is kind of true, but that's you'd have to admit all of the other murder, all of the other murder that takes place.
+The point is, if you look at it in a very, very narrow lens, something she said there is kind of true, but you'd have to admit all of the other murder, all of the other murder that takes place.

 But also putting all of that aside, lady, why does that excite you?